checkedc/checkedc-clang/docs/checkedc/Setup-and-Build.md

 See the [Testing](Testing.md) page for directions on how to test the compiler once you have built it.
 We are testing the Checked C version of clang on x86 and x64 Windows and on x64 Linux.

+## Building an LLVM package.

+If you would like to build an LLVM package, first follow the steps in setting up build directory for building a package.
+On Windows, install [NSIS](http://nsis.sourceforge.net).
+Change directory to your build directory, and run

+	msbuild PACKAGE.sln /p:CL_MPCount=3 /m

+On UNIX, run

+	make -j nnn package

+where `nnn` is replaced by the number of CPU cores that your computer has.

 ## Updating sources to the latest sources for clang/LLVM